John Papola

 John Papola (/pəˈpoʊlə/) is the co-founder, CEO, and creative director of Emergent Order, a creative studio based in the Austin, Texas, area.
-He's an American video producer and director who has worked for Spike TV, Nickelodeon, and MTV as well as for creative ad agencies such as Crispin Porter, Razorfish and JWT.
+He is an American video producer and director who has worked for Spike TV, Nickelodeon, and MTV as well as for creative ad agencies such as Crispin Porter, Razorfish and JWT.

 Early life and education

 Born into an Italian family in Philadelphia, Papola attended Penn State University from 1995 to 1999, receiving a BA in Cinematography and Film/Video Production.

 Career

 Papola was a director and designer in MTV's Animation Series Development from 1999 to 2001.
 He started at MTV as a production assistant in the commercials division, then became an animator until finally a show developer and director of series pilots.
 At MTV he directed the animated series pilot The Mall Show.

 He was a director and producer at Nickelodeon from 2001 to 2003.
 He directed, produced and edited show promotions, commercials and longer-form industry projects.
 These include the Jimmy Neutron product campaign, the Nickelodeon 2003 Upfront and The Kid’s Bill of Rights pro-social campaign.
 He also co-created, co-wrote and directed Robo Ralph, a story-driven interstitial series.

 Papola worked as senior director and producer at Nicktoons Network from 2003 to 2004.
 In this position he helped develop the re-launch of the network's on-air branding and directed and edited the Cyber-ID campaign which he co-developed and co-produced with Jeremy Fernsler.